Solving the $H_{0}$ tension in $f(T)$ Gravity through Bayesian Machine Learning: Acknowledgements

 \section{Acknowledgements}

-This work has been partially supported by MICINN (Spain), project PID2019-104397GB-I00, of the Spanish State Research Agency program AEI/10.13039/501100011033, by the Catalan Government, AGAUR project 2017-SGR-247, and by the program Unidad de Excelencia María de Maeztu CEX2020-001058-M. This paper was supported by the Ministry of Education and Science of the Republic of Kazakhstan, grant AP08052034.
+This work has been partially supported by MICINN (Spain), project PID2019-104397GB-I00, of the Spanish State Research Agency program AEI/10.13039/501100011033, by the Catalan Government, AGAUR project 2017-SGR-247, and by the program Unidad de Excelencia Mar´ıa de Maeztu CEX2020-001058-M. This paper was supported by the Ministry of Education and Science of the Republic of Kazakhstan, grant AP08052034.
+MK has been supported by the Juan de la Cierva-incorporaci´on grant (IJC2020-042690-I).